 It doesn’t have to be full black.
 I recently made a black lace and tulle wedding dress, that featured an underlayer of midnight blue silk taffeta.
 This very subtle tinge of colour peeped through the layers of black tulle, adding a twist of sophistication.

-If you are still teetering on the brink at this point, I recommend that you examine what is still concerning you?
+If you are still teetering on the brink at this point, I recommend that you examine what is still concerning you.

 Is it :

+It’s time to find your dream wedding dress!
 You’ve browsed Pinterest and Instagram for inspiration and you see that coloured wedding dresses are gaining popularity in the Western world.
 More than that, you see that black wedding dresses in particular, are all the rage.
 Your interest is piqued…This opens up some opportunities that are kinder to the self-image and more in tune with your own modern self.
 But do you actually dare to fly in the face of tradition?

 Actually black may well have been the first white!
 It was the dominant colour for both the bride and bridegroom, during the Zhou dynasty about 3,000 years ago until the Han dynasty in 200BC.
 The black robe with red details “symbolised the unity between heaven and earth”, according to Siumerghe.
 So that’s many years of establishment right there.